 On March 11, 2020, Kennecott paid the remaining option payments of CDN\$225,000 on behalf of the Company for the acquisition of 100% interest in New York Canyon Property.
-The CDN\$225,000 payment was party of Kennecotts \$1.0 million committed expenditure required prior to the 18 month anniversary of the Agreement.
+The CDN\$225,000 payment was part of Kennecott's \$1.0 million committed expenditure required prior to the 18 month anniversary of the Agreement.